centrifugal/helm-charts/charts/centrifugo/README.md

 - `existingSecret` - Reference to chart-managed secret
 - Chart no longer creates a Secret resource
 - `autoscalingTemplate` - Renamed to `autoscaling.customMetrics` for clarity
+- `internalService.probeScheme` - Moved to `servers.internal.scheme` for better organization

 **Changed:**
 - `envSecret` - Now the primary way to reference secrets (structure simplified)
 - Security contexts - Removed duplication of `runAsUser`/`runAsNonRoot` between pod and container contexts
 - **GRPC API is now opt-in** - The chart no longer passes `--grpc_api.enabled` flag by default.
 Users must explicitly enable GRPC API in their configuration if needed
+- **Port configuration decoupled** - Centrifugo server ports are now separate from Kubernetes service ports.
+Service ports (`service.port`, `internalService.port`, etc.) can now be configured independently from server ports (defined in new `servers` section).
+This allows using the same service port number across different services (e.g., all services can use port 443) since they map to different server ports.
+See [Service Design](#service-design) for details.

 **Added:**
+- `servers` section - Explicit configuration for Centrifugo server endpoints (external, internal, grpc, uniGrpc) with extensible properties per server
 - `envFrom` parameter to populate environment variables from ConfigMaps or Secrets (useful for bulk importing secrets from External Secrets Operator, Sealed Secrets, etc.)
 - Pod-level configuration:
   - `runtimeClassName` - Support for gVisor, Kata Containers, etc.